AtomLinter/linter-julia/README.md

 - This package installs the master branch of StaticLint.jl and SymbolServer.jl automatically into the linter-julia shared environment.

-Was tested with [linter-ui-default](https://atom.io/packages/linter-ui-default) and [atom-ide-ui](https://atom.io/packages/atom-ide-ui) installed.
+Was tested with Julia 1.5.3, [linter-ui-default](https://atom.io/packages/linter-ui-default) and [atom-ide-ui](https://atom.io/packages/atom-ide-ui) installed.

 ## Settings